Elior015/The-Downloads-Organizer/README.md

 3. Edit both file where you asked to, dont forget to make 4 folders where you want your files (docs, pic, vids and softwares).

-4. Enter the terminal/cmd and move to the directory where the files are at.
+4. Enter the terminal/cmd and navigate to the directory where the files are at.

 5. Excute the command: python3 the_automation.py